cschulzsuper/blazor-breadcrumb-navigation/README.md

 ## Demo

 A demo version is aviable on [GitHub Pages](https://cschulzsuper.github.io/blazor-breadcrumb-navigation).
-:warning: The demo includes changes which are not yet released.
+:warning: The demo can include changes which have not yet been released.

 ## Usage